 The list combination syntax (see Table 2) does not mandate that all L0 and L1 indices must be mapped to an LC index.
 Consequently, the current signalling method could result in “missing” WP parameters for some references.
 For example, in Figure 1, current picture POC = 10.
 In random access setting, L0 and L1 each contains 2 entries (num_ref_idx_l0_active_minus1 = num_ref_idx_l1_active_minus1 = 1).
 In Table 2, if LC is configured to only contain 2 entries (num_ref_idx_lc_active_minus1 = 1), then no WP parameters can be sent for reference pictures with POC = 6 in L0 and POC = 16 in L1.
 For these reference pictures, the default parameters must be used, and the text in [1] is not properly written for this case.

-.
 When ref_pic_list_combination_flag is 0, then L0 and L1 must be identical by definition.
 However, in the current scheme, according to Table 1, WP parameters are sent for both L0 and L1.
 This leads to additional signalling redundancy.

 The decoding process in 8.5.2.2.3.2 weighted sample prediction process uses the array RefIdxLCToRefIdxLx[ refIdxL0/refIdxL1] to map L0 or L1 index to LC index and to find the corresponding weighting parameters, e.g., w0 = LumaWeightLC[RefIdxLCToRefIdxLx[ refIdxL0]].
 However, this mapping is incorrect, since RefIdxLCToRefIdxLx[ ] maps LC index to an L0 or L1 index, not in the reverse direction.
 Additional arrays must be defined in order to make the current decoding process in 8.5.2.2.3.2 work correctly.